 “Stigma manifests as misguided stereotypes and negative attitudes or beliefs towards those with mental illness,” says Richa Bhatia, MD, FAPA.
 “Research shows that stigma and embarrassment were the top reasons why people with mental illness did not engage in medication adherence, such as self-care, therapy and medication compliance.”

-It’s essential to make your child feel that rather than you being upset, you are happy they chose to confide in you.
+According to most experts in BetterHelp, it’s essential to make your child feel that rather than you being upset, you are happy they chose to confide in you.
 Making them feel like you are always ready to help them in every way possible is the key to getting them to tell you how they’re feeling.
 To be prepared if ever you think your child is struggling with something, here are some instances or thoughts that may be going through your child’s head.

 “My family won’t believe me or take me seriously.”